This post will cover each way and let you know what you need to do to start earning on YouTube Gaming.

 While YouTube doesn’t have an in-built donation system, you can set up a Streamlabs account for your channel.
-They allow you to set up a way to donate quickly and they don’t take a cut of the tips you receive.
-Influencers can also use Patreon to set up ways to donate for their viewers.
+They allow you to set up a way to donate quickly, and they don’t take a cut of the tips you receive.
+Influencers can also use Patreon to set up ways to donate to their viewers.

 YouTube Live allows its users to immediately begin earning from ads, so long as they meet the following requirements:

-- They must be at least 18 years old (or have a guardian over the age willing to handle the revenue for them).
+- They must be at least 18 (or have a guardian over the age willing to handle the revenue for them).